-For introverts, it’s easier to form beautiful sentences in their heads rather than delivering those same thoughts aloud on the spot.
+For introverts, it may be easier to form beautiful sentences in their heads rather than deliver those same thoughts out loud on the spot.

 “Why are you so quiet?”

-I can’t count how many times I’ve been asked this question.
-It was mostly as a child, but I remember one time in high school when someone asked if I was mute.
+As an introvert I can’t count how many times I’ve been asked this question.
+It happened mostly when I was a child, but I remember one time in high school when someone asked if I was mute.
 I told them I just didn’t like talking that much.

-Growing up, I was the shy girl who spent most of her time reading and writing instead of engaging in conversation.
-Many classmates would ask this question while teachers and other adults would merely sigh and comment, “Oh, she’s so quiet!”
+Growing up, I was the shy girl who spent her time reading and writing stories instead of engaging in conversation.
+Classmates would ask me this question while teachers and other adults would merely sigh and comment, “Oh, she’s so quiet!”

-So, in an effort to help the world better understand us “quiet ones” — and maybe prevent some of my fellow introverts from having to field this annoying question — here are five reasons an introvert isn’t talking.
+So, in an effort to help the world better understand us “quiet ones” — and maybe prevent some of my fellow introverts from having to field this annoying question — here are five reasons that explain why an introvert isn’t talking.

 Why Introverts Aren’t Talking

 1. Relax, we’re just thinking.

 I often reflect on my experiences and observe details in my surroundings, thinking and overthinking constantly, and forever shifting through the thoughts in my head.
-Sometimes I get distracted while talking, studying the sound of someone’s voice, their facial expressions, or even the words they choose to use that are unique to their personality.
+Sometimes I get distracted while talking, studying the sound of someone’s voice, their facial expressions, or even the words they choose that are unique to their personality.
 This doesn’t mean I’m not a good listener.
-I listen very well, but when it’s my turn to speak, that’s when things go sideways.
+I listen very well (as many introverts do), but when it’s my turn to speak, that’s often when things go sideways.

-Introverts often feel it’s easier to form beautiful sentences in their heads rather than delivering those same thoughts aloud on the spot.
+Introverts often feel it’s easier to form beautiful sentences in their heads rather than deliver those same thoughts aloud on the spot.
 I have to wait a moment to gather what I’m trying to say and apply meaning to it.
-Sometimes I think so hard on the idea of speaking that I end up stuttering and saying the complete opposite of what I want to say!
+Sometimes I think so hard about how to express a certain idea that I end up stuttering and saying the complete opposite of what I intended to say!

 Other times, I just don’t want to talk.
-The landscape of the world we live in can be quite beautiful, and sometimes I just want to take it all in without being distracted.
+The landscape of the world we live in can be quite beautiful, and sometimes I just want to take it all in without being distracted by conversation.